ePHI in Text Messages and Insecure Email: Does HIPAA allow Mutual Consent?

 Even if you can send certain email messages insecurely via mutual consent, HIPAA still requires archival of these communications.
 Also, you must keep a record of all of these messages that were sent and that they were sent insecurely.

 E.g. don’t run off to Gmail to send these messages just because they can be insecure!
-You must still use a HIPAA complaint system that can archive them, log them, ensure your “saved sent” copies are HIPAA compliant, etc. Mutual Consent is not a get out of jail free card…. it’s more of a “make things a little easier for the individual and take larger risks upon yourself card“.
+You must still use a HIPAA-compliant system that can archive them, log them, ensure your “saved sent” copies are HIPAA compliant, etc. Mutual Consent is not a get out of jail free card…. it’s more of a “make things a little easier for the individual and take larger risks upon yourself card“.

 Who Can’t Consent?